 The service and quality on this 10-hour ferry trip is average at best.
 The glossy brochure received on booking, definitely does this ferry justice and is misleading – photos need updating!

-The food is basic, and the drinks are hideously expensive, about 3-4 times the price of beverages in Bagan.
-Included in the USD$43 (+5% card fee) price, is a basic breakfast and lunch at controlled quantities.
-You can’t really ask for more as staff show annoyance.
-Meals do not include any beverage at all, not even bottled water.
+The food is basic, and the drinks are very expensive, about 3-4 times the price of beverages in Bagan.
+Included in the USD$43 (+5% card fee) price, is a basic breakfast and lunch at controlled quantities you can’t ask for more as staff get quite annoyed.

 Entry fee on arrival